Xerez Cromlech

+Layout

-Although it has much in common with megalithic stone circles, the Xerez cromlech is, in fact, square.
+Although it has much in common with megalithic stone circles, the Xerez cromlech is, in fact, a square.
 There has been some dispute about the authenticity of the square layout or even whether it is a cromlech at all.
 When first discovered, the stones had been widely dispersed due to agricultural work and an initial topographical survey only identified 12 stones that could be part of a cromlech, although the present layout has 55.
 As the original site is now under water it is unlikely that the dispute will ever be resolved.
-It is acknowledged that the square shape results solely from interpretations by José Pires Gonçalves, a doctor and an amateur archaeologist from Reguengos de Monsaraz, previously responsible for identifying the nearby Menhir of Outeiro, who identified the stones as a cromlech in 1969, having been alerted to the existence of the central phallic stone by two local residents, José Cruz e Leonel Franco.
+It is acknowledged that the square shape results solely from interpretations by José Pires Gonçalves (1908–1984), a general practitioner and an amateur archaeologist from Reguengos de Monsaraz, previously responsible for identifying the nearby Menhir of Outeiro, who identified the stones as a cromlech in 1969, having been alerted to the existence of the central phallic stone by two local residents, José Cruz e Leonel Franco.

+Menhirs

 The 55 menhirs are of different types of granite of local origin.
-These are mainly between 0.37 and 2.10 meters in height, with varying shapes (ovoid, slightly flattened, cylindrical, sub-square, conical or polyhedral).
-Originally raised and put into position by Gonçalves and others in 1972, they are arranged around a large phallic menhir, which is about 4.50 meters high and weighs 7 tons.
+These are mainly between 0.37 and 2.1 meters in height, with varying shapes (ovoid, slightly flattened, cylindrical, sub-square, conical or polyhedral).
+Originally raised and put into position by Gonçalves and others in 1972, they are arranged around a large phallic menhir, which is about 4.5 meters high and weighs 7 tons.
 Seven menhirs, including the central one, are decorated with different motifs that show strong similarities to the designs identified in other monuments of the same type in the region, such as the better-known Almendres Cromlech.

+1998 excavation

 In 1998, as part of the efforts to minimize the impact on Portugal’s heritage resulting from the construction of the dam, Mário Varela Gomes of the New University of Lisbon (Universidade NOVA de Lisboa) excavated the site, identifying a diverse set of highly fragmented items, including lithic artefacts (trapezoids and flakes in silica, silicon shale, quartz and quartzite), and some fragments of ceramic containers, such as decorated cups.
 At the time, Gomes apparently saw no reason to contradict the findings of Gonçalves.
 The architectural complexity of the site, the decorations on some of the menhirs and the archaeological materials collected suggested use of the area in the Late Paleolithic, a first phase of construction of the site in the early and middle Neolithic, and redesign in the late Neolithic (including placement of the central menhir).
 The complex is believed to have been used throughout the Chalcolithic.

+Transportation

-In November 2001, three months after the dam's floodgates were closed, the whole complex was dismantled and the stones were stored for more than two years.
-The present location was chosen because of the availability of government land and the fact that there would also be room to build a planned archaeology museum, which remained unbuilt in 2023.
-The reconstruction of the cromlech was carried out on 24-25 June 2004 to coincide with the summer solstice.
+In November 2001, three months before the dam's floodgates were closed, the whole complex was dismantled and the stones were stored for more than two years.
+The present location was chosen because of the availability of government land and the fact that there would also be room to build a planned archaeology museum, which remained unbuilt as of 2025.
+The reconstruction of the cromlech was carried out on 24–25 June 2004 to coincide with the summer solstice.